eric141822/rust-book-projects/README.md

 ## Rectangle

 An introduction on structs (with Rectangle) in Rust. `fmt::Display` for Rectangle is implemented instead of using the `#[derive(Debug)]` trait and `dbg!()`.

+## Restaurant

+From Chapter 7, a module to emulate a restaurant.
+An introduction to syntax and structures related to rust modules, such as paths, `pub`, `use`, etc.